 - 144. Where contributions to the scheme are made by the sponsoring employer, or by way of deductions from wages or otherwise through the payroll process, there is no requirement to apply CDD measures to the member throughout the life of the business relationship.
 However, the firm should be alive to the risk associated with the disbursement of pension funds, for example, the receipt of fraudulent requests for payment or the member being subject to UN, EU or other sanction. - 145.
 Where a member or other third party makes contributions to a scheme or arrangement (outside of the sponsoring employer's payroll process) which would fall within the definition of an occasional transaction (for example, a voluntary contribution of more than £10,000 into the scheme) or a business relationship (for example, following the cessation of employment, making arrangements for smaller, regular ongoing contributions), the firm must apply CDD measures, including ECDD measures and/or enhanced measures as appropriate, to that member or third party. - 146.
-Where a member's interest in a scheme or arrangement is assigned to a third party (for example, upon the death of the member), the firm should establish the rationale for the assignment and consider the extent of the CDD measures required to be applied to the assignee in order to satisfy itself that the assignment is legitimate and does not pose a risk to the firm. - 147.
+Where a member's interest in a scheme or arrangement is distributed to a third party (for example, a named beneficiary upon the death of the member), the firm should establish the rationale for the distribution and consider the extent of the CDD measures to be applied to the third party in order for the firm to satisfy itself that the third party's interest is legitimate and that the third party (for example, the beneficiary) does not pose a risk to the firm. - 147.
 When carrying out a relationship risk assessment in accordance with Paragraph 3 of Schedule 3 and Chapter 3 of this Handbook, the firm must include the natural or legal person(s) or legal arrangement(s) providing funds to the scheme or arrangement as a relevant risk factor when determining the overall risk of the business relationship or occasional transaction.